vestalux/sljekyll/new-suggestions/staff-picks/_posts/2016-11-29-the-sun-king-by-nancy-mitford.md

 ![The Sun King](/images/featured/featured-sun-king.jpg)

-Having seen the recent TV drama <cite>Versailles<cite>, I was tempted to read a biography of Louis XIV ('The Sun King'), to see how it compared.
+Having seen the recent TV drama <cite>Versailles</cite>, I was tempted to read a biography of Louis XIV ('The Sun King'), to see how it compared.
 I chose Nancy Mitford’s 1966 version, since her fictional exposés of the lives and loves of the English upper classes were so brilliantly written.
 I was not disappointed.

 Louis XIV became King of France in 1643 at the age of 4.
 A lifelong supporter of the arts, he contributed much to the present-day cultural fabric of France, including the creation of his lavish 'playground' at Versailles.
 Mitford describes the luxurious and extravagant lifestyle of those at court, a world away from the starvation and hardships suffered by ordinary Parisians.